-Opera credits include his debuts with Staatsoper Berlin in Purcell’s King Arthur (Akademie für Alte Musik Berlin and René Jacobs); and with the Philharmonia Orchestra and Jakub Hrůša in the role of the Holy Fool (Boris Godunov) at the Royal Festival Hall; the Ballad Singer (Owen Wingrave) for the Aldeburgh and Edinburgh International Festivals (conducted by Mark Wigglesworth), cover the Governor (Simplicius Simplicissimus) for Independent Opera, Gondolier (Death in Venice) and cover M. Triquet (Eugene Onegin), and the role of Davy in Roxanna Panufnik’s new opera Silver Birch - both for Garsington Opera; Ferrando (Così fan tutte) for Garsington Opera’s Alvarez young artists programme and Vistola Fiume and Pastore (La liberazione di Ruggiero) for the Brighton Early Music Festival.
+Opera credits include his debuts with Staatsoper Berlin in Purcell’s King Arthur (Akademie für Alte Musik Berlin and René Jacobs); and with the Philharmonia Orchestra and Jakub Hrůša in the role of the Holy Fool/Boris Godunov at the Royal Festival Hall; the Ballad Singer/Owen Wingrave for the Aldeburgh and Edinburgh International Festivals (conducted by Mark Wigglesworth), Gondolier/Death in Venice, cover M. Triquet/Eugene Onegin, and the role of Davy in Roxanna Panufnik’s new opera Silver Birch for Garsington Opera; Ferrando/Così fan tutte for Garsington Opera’s Alvarez Young Artists Programme, and Vistola Fiume and Pastore/La liberazione di Ruggiero for the Brighton Early Music Festival.
 This season James debuts the role of Sellem in a worldwide tour of The Rake’s Progress under the baton of Barbara Hannigan.

 For all publicity materials please contact